Things to do in Cappadocia

 Goreme Open-Air Museum

 The Goreme Open-Air Museum is the most visited of the monastic communities in Cappadocia and is one of the most famous sites in central Turkey.
-It is a complex comprising more than…
+It's a complex comprising more than …

 Goreme Open-Air Museum

 The Goreme Open-Air Museum is the most visited of the monastic communities in Cappadocia and is one of the most famous sites in central Turkey.
-It is a complex comprising more than 30 rock-hewn churches and chapels, which contain some superb frescoes, dating from the 9th to the 11th centuries.
+It's a complex comprising more than 30 rock-hewn churches and chapels, which contain some superb frescoes, dating from the 9th to the 11th centuries.
 Inconspicuous from the outside, the interiors are characteristically Byzantine with a central dome and a floor plan in the shape of a cross.
-The three columned churches, the Elmali, Karanlik, and Carikli churches are the best known, and are superbly painted.
+The three-columned churches, the Elmali, Karanlik and Carikli churches are the best known, and are superbly painted.
 The largest and best preserved is the Tokali Church, its interior walls covered in some of the richest frescoes in the region, depicting scenes from the New Testament.

 Underground Cities of Cappadocia

-Cappadocia was overlooked by most as a dusty and barren landscape, making it a perfect refuge for the Christians who established the first communities here.
-They carved chambers, v…
+For much of history, Cappadocia was overlooked as a dusty, barren landscape, making it an ideal refuge for early Christians who established some of the region's first communities. …

 Underground Cities of Cappadocia

-Cappadocia was overlooked by most as a dusty and barren landscape, making it a perfect refuge for the Christians who established the first communities here.
-They carved chambers, vaults, and labyrinthine tunnels into the soft volcanic rock for use as churches, stables, and homes.
-Of the 40 underground settlements, Derinkuyu and Kaymakli are the biggest and most interesting, inhabited by Christians fleeing persecution in the 7th century from Arab invasions.
-These cities were well-hidden complexes, a safe and self-sufficient environment that could accommodate up to 30,000 people.
-The most thoroughly excavated is Derinkuyu, consisting of eight floors with stables, a school room and dining hall, churches, kitchens, living quarters, wine cellars, store rooms, and a dungeon.
-Original airshafts still function and the maze of tunnels and rooms are well lit.
+For much of history, Cappadocia was overlooked as a dusty, barren landscape, making it an ideal refuge for early Christians who established some of the region's first communities.
+They carved chambers, vaults and labyrinthine tunnels into the soft volcanic rock to create churches, stables and homes.
+Among the 40 known underground settlements, Derinkuyu and Kaymakli are the largest and most fascinating, with Christian inhabitants seeking shelter from Arab invasions in the 7th century.
+These underground cities were designed as well-hidden, self-sufficient complexes, capable of housing up to 30,000 people.
+The most extensively excavated is Derinkuyu, which spans eight floors and includes stables, a school room, dining halls, churches, kitchens, living quarters, wine cellars, storerooms and even a dungeon.
+Remarkably, original airshafts are still functional, and the maze of tunnels and rooms remains well-lit.